by Matt Potter

 “But it is fortunate that the Pontiac Poetry Academy still has places in our ‘Eschewing Plagiarism in Twenty Easy Steps’ online instruction course, and I can highly recommend it,” the letter continued …

 Ephemera pushed the letter aside.
-Even without reading on, she knew she could never afford the enrolment fee.
+Even without reading to the end, she knew she could never afford the $3000 enrolment fee.

 Ephemera mixed herself her favorite cocktail, a Milwaukee Sling.
 In a cocktail glass on the yellow kitchen bench, she measured one part cranberry juice to three parts beer, dropped a raspberry on top, spliced an olive on a stick on the side for extra pizzazz, and added a dash of bourbon … and sank back against the sink with the drink in hand.

-A letter on pale yellow paper slipped out.
+A letter on pale yellow paper spilled out.

 Dear Ms / Mrs / Miss Higgins, the letter began.